SeitaBV/flexmeasures-openweathermap/README.md

 ## Installation

+To install locally, run

+    make install

-Add "/path/to/flexmeasures-openweathermap/flexmeasures_openweathermap" to your FlexMeasures (>v0.7.0dev8) config file, using the FLEXMEASURES_PLUGINS setting (a list).
+To add as plugin to an existing FlexMeasures system, add "/path/to/flexmeasures-openweathermap/flexmeasures_openweathermap" to your FlexMeasures (>v0.7.0dev8) config file, using the FLEXMEASURES_PLUGINS setting (a list).

 Alternatively, if you installed this plugin as a package (e.g. via `python setup.py install`, `pip install -e` or `pip install flexmeasures_openweathermap` after this project is on Pypi), then "flexmeasures_openweathermap" suffices.

 ## Development